 John Mc Cafferty gave a short talk explaining to everyone what the “Annals of the Four Masters” were and the way the books were constructed and how this was a very radical development in the early 17th Century.
 He also remarked that only that this work was undertaken the loss to Irish history would be on the same scale as the loss of material in the Four Courts in 1922 were to family records, as subsequently many of the source manuscripts that they used were lost in the upheavals in the 17th and 18th Centuries.

 This is the project carried out by the transitional year students of Coláiste Cholmcille, Ballyshannon.
 The project involved each student recording their activities and interests over a period of their lives.
-One student studied the history of Manorhamilton writing it in script whilst others investigated the recycling of rubbish culminating in their making and designing their “junk wear” The projects were presented by Sinead Keogh.
+One student studied the history of Manorhamilton, writing it in script like the ancient annals.
+Whilst others investigated the recycling of rubbish culminating in their making and designing their “junk wear” The projects were presented by Sinead Keogh.

-There was a brief introduction by Fergus Cleary on the origins of the clan and where it dispersed to in the 13th Century.
+There was a brief introduction by Fergus Cleary on the of the clan and where around Ireland it dispersed to in the 13th Century.

 Many of us at school were taught history as an academic subject where we learned about the great occasions in history, wars, battles, invasions and those who were emperors, kings or statesmen.
 But what of the ordinary folk, our ancestors – who were they and how did the events of history affect their lives?